UBC-MDS/inference_on_indigenous_vs_non_indigenous_sentence_length_differences/README.md

 The final report, including quantitative analysis and visual figures, can be found [here](https://htmlpreview.github.io/?https://github.com/UBC-MDS/DSCI_522_inference_on_indigenous_vs_non_indigenous_sentence_length_differences/blob/main/doc/sentence_length_diffs_inference_report.html).

 ## Usage
+To replicate the analysis, clone this GitHub repository, ensure you have installed the [dependencies](#dependencies) listed below.
+You may choose to replicate the analysis in 3 different ways: Docker, Make or Running Scripts Manually.
+Please refer to the documentation below.

+### 1. Docker
+Docker should be installed in order to

+### 2. Make
 To replicate the analysis, clone this GitHub repository, ensure you have installed the [dependencies](#dependencies) listed below, and run the following commands in the command line/terminal from the root directory of this project:

     make all